ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Real-Time Protocols

-General-purpose protocols coexist in the Internet with real-time congestion control protocols, which in general have finite throughput requirements and more strict latency bounds.
+General-purpose protocols coexist in the Internet with real-time congestion control protocols, which in general have finite throughput requirements (i.e. they do not seek to utilize all available capacity) and more strict latency bounds.

 {{?RFC8868}} provides suggestions for real-time congestion control design and
 {{?RFC8867}} suggests test cases. {{?RFC9392}} describes some considerations